Canon M6 vs Sony A6300

-Arguments in favor of the Sony Alpha A6300:
+Advantages of the Sony Alpha A6300:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Longer lasting: Gets more shots (400 versus 295) out of a single battery charge.